jessejinnaruiz/texas_child_population/README.md

 </p>

 ### Further Research
-<p>More research is needed to adequately analyze the relationship between the population of children in Texas and immigration and Department of Family Protective Services cases involving children under 18 yo.
+<p>More research is needed to adequately analyze the relationship between the population of children in Texas and Department of Family Protective Services cases involving children under 18 yo.
 The largest need for resources is in large metropolitan areas and border towns that have seen an influx of unaccompanied minors.</p>

-<p>With data on government budgets and resources, more accurate data on the US Border Patrol cases of unaccompanied minors and longitudinal data on unaccompanied minors in the system in Texas, we can better analyze the needs of this population.</p>
+<p>With data on government budgets and resources, longitudinal data on unaccompanied minors in the system in Texas, we can better analyze the needs of this population.</p>